dhavalpur0hit/monkey-wiki/Setup.md

 ### Requirements

-The Monkey Island server has been tested on Ubuntu 14.04,15.04 and 16.04 and Windows Server 2012.
+The Monkey Island server has been tested and is supported on:

+* Ubuntu
+  * 14.04
+  * 15.04
+  * 16.04
+  * 18.04
+* Windows
+  * Windows Server 2012.
+  * Windows 10 dev environment

+It's quite possible the Island will work on your environment as well, even if it's not listed here.
+If that happens, please let us know!

 The Monkey itself has been tested on Windows XP, 7, 8.1 and 10.
 The Linux build has been tested on Ubuntu server and Debian (multiple versions).

 ### Installation